HTTP vs HTTPS

 Why is HTTP vs HTTPS important?

-Most of us get confused while browsing the internet when we find two different URLs: one beginning with HTTP and the other with HTTPS.
-So, the question is: what is the difference between HTTP vs. HTTPS?
+Most people get confused while browsing the Internet when they find two different URLs: one beginning with HTTP and the other with HTTPS.
+So, the question is: What is the difference between HTTP and HTTPS?

 Does HTTPS affect my website security?
 Will I lose website visitors if I don’t have an HTTPS URL?
 If you’ve ever wondered about these questions, stick to this article until the end.